Nauruans

 Nauruans are a nation and an ethnic group indigenous to the Pacific island country of Nauru.
 They are most likely a blend of Micronesian, Melanesian and Polynesian ancestry.

 The origin of the Nauruan people has not yet been finally determined.
 It was probably seafaring or shipwrecked Polynesians or Melanesians, who established themselves there because there was not already an indigenous population present, whereas the Micronesians were already crossed with the Melanesians in this area.

 The Nauruans have two elements of their population: the native Micronesians and the Polynesians who had immigrated long before.
 Through these two extremes, diverse traditions came to exist.

 In about 1920, influenza spread through Nauru, which took a heavy toll on the Nauruans.
 In 1925, the first cases of diabetes were diagnosed by doctors.
 Today, depending on age, every second to third Nauruan is diabetic – a higher rate than any other country in the world.

 Tribes

-The nauruans were historically divided into 12 tribes, and when a child is born he or she will inherit their tribe from their mother's side.
-Clothes for each tribe were all different which helped to identify each individual.
+The Nauruans were historically divided into 12 tribes, each with its own chief and a distinct style of clothing, with children inheriting the tribe from their mother's side.